mozman/ezdxf/docs/source/drawing.rst

 .. attribute:: Drawing.filename

-    Contains the drawing filename, if the drawing was opend with the :func:`readfile` function else set to `None`. (read/write)
+    Contains the drawing filename, if the drawing was opened with the :func:`readfile` function else set to `None`. (read/write)

 .. attribute:: Drawing.dxffactory